JPatty1986/OSSMMP/scripts/README.md

 sudo chmod 600 /root/.securekey
 ```

-> ⚠️ **Reminder:** Back up your key file securely.
-Without it, your encrypted volume is unrecoverable.
+⚠️ **IMPORTANT: Back Up `/root/.securekey` Securely**
+This is the only key that unlocks your encrypted volume.

+- 📁 Store it in a **separate, secure location** (e.g., encrypted USB, password manager file vault).
+- 🔓 Without this file, your encrypted data **cannot be recovered.**

 ---